oegea/passager-password-manager/backend/readme.md

 This set of basic web services offer a way to use Passager remotely, even when it is compiled as a mobile app.

 Additionally, with this new approach each organization is able to serve these services and maintain their own database and infrastructure, so maintainers of Passager does not need to maintain and be responsible for a set of centralized systems, which allow the maintainers to focus their efforts in Passager's Open Source development, instead of focusing them on offering a high-available service and comply with data processing laws and regulations.

-## Required configuration

-These services need to be configured before running.

-Configuration is stored in a file named `.env`.

-A template is provided (`.env_template`), please rename it to `.env` and complete it with real configuration parameters.

-Do not forget to install dependencies by running `npm i` inside the `documents-service` and `authentication-service` directories.

-Both services can be run with the `npm run start` command.

-## Available services

--   `authentication-service`: Completes the login process by sending a code via e-mail, and generating a jwt token once the e-mail is validated.
--   `documents-service`: Allows to perform basic CRUD operations to a set of database schemas while ensuring that specific permission rules are meet.